KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 ![](google-maps-and-trends/google-trends-iphone-app-android-desktop-website.png)

+## Device and Content

+### Mobile Leap-Frogging Desktop in Developing Countries

+ In some developing countries, a mobile phone may be the first and only "computer" people can afford, which is perhaps why many of the countries recording the highest levels of Google Trends search interest for [The Bible App](the_bible_app_case_study.md) are African countries.

 ## What the Church Can Learn from The Bible App and Upworthy

+The success of The Bible App and Upworthy shows that there can be a thriving market for religious and uplifting content.
+It appears that in order to effectively compete, the church needs to repackage its message and how it is delivered.

 The church should not exactly aspire to copy The Bible App or to be like Upworthy.
 The church should use case studies such as these to extract knowledge that can be applied to reach a similar popularity, but within the context appropriate to the United Methodist Church.

-The success of The Bible App and Upworthy shows that there can be a thriving market for religious and uplifting content.
-It appears that the church needs to repackage its message and how it is delivered in order to realistically compete for the public's attention.

-Possible reasons for missed opportunities
+## Possible Reasons for Missed Opportunities
 * Lack of knowledge/foresight
 * Pre-existing assumptions